Zero Waste to Landfill

 Circular Economy

 Today the company is the start and end point for its own waste stream.
-With the help of Covanta, as well as additional partners, part of the paper waste stream that leaves the Diamond facility eventually returns in the form of raw materials (e.g., corrugated boxes, tissue).
+With the help of Reworld, as well as additional partners, part of the paper waste stream that leaves the Diamond facility eventually returns in the form of raw materials (e.g., corrugated boxes, tissue).

 • All paperboard is recycled